HAJJINIHamza/ML_deployement_using_kubernetes/README.md

     In terminal 1 : `ngrok tunnel`

-    Start an ngrok session : `ngrok http --host-header=ml-api.local 80`.
+    In terminal 2 : Start an ngrok session : `ngrok http --host-header=ml-api.local 80`.
 This gives you a url

-    Check the ngrok url using `curl url/health`.
+    In terminal 3 : Check the ngrok url using `curl url/health`.
 Check also in browser.